airways/Mason/readme.txt

 # Mason

 Please see the License section at the end of this file.
-By using ProForm, you are agreeing to this license.
+By using this code, you are agreeing to this license.

 Mason is a "content block" element design to work with the Content Elements fieldtype in ExpressionEngine.
 You can use Mason to create reusable blocks of fields/elements which can be placed on to a page as many times as needed, in any order, and which remain bound together as a single piece of data.